Risk Factors Dashboard

 Our business may be harmed if we change our methodologies or the scope of information we collect.

 We have in the past and may in the future change our methodologies, the methodologies of companies we acquire, or the scope of information we collect.
 Such changes may result from identified deficiencies in current methodologies, development of more advanced methodologies, changes in our business plans or in industry standards, changes in law or regulatory requirements, changes in technology used by websites, browsers, mobile applications, servers, or media we measure, integration of acquired companies or expressed or perceived needs of our customers, potential customers or partners.
 Any such changes or perceived changes, or our inability to accurately or adequately communicate to our customers and the media such changes and the potential implications of such changes on the data we have published or will publish in the future, may result in customer dissatisfaction, particularly if certain information is no longer collected or information collected in future periods is not comparable with information collected in prior periods.
+As a result of methodology changes, some of our customers that may also supply us with data may decide not to continue buying products or services from us or may decide to discontinue providing us with their data to support our products.
 As a result of future methodology changes, some of our customers that may also supply us with data may decide not to continue buying products or services from us or may decide to discontinue providing us with their data to support our products.
 Such customers may elect to publicly air their dissatisfaction with the methodological changes made by us, which may damage our brand and harm our reputation.

 If we are not able to maintain panels of sufficient size and scope, or if the costs of establishing and maintaining our panels continue to increase, our business could be harmed.

 We believe that the quality, size and scope of our research panels are important to our business.
+Over time, however, panel participation has declined, in part due to changes by software providers that have made it more difficult to obtain consent to participate in panels, steps taken by antivirus providers to remove third-party measurement software despite panelists' previous consent, and operating system updates (including iOS and Android) that limit the ability of third parties to measure device usage.
 In recent years, however, panel participation has declined, in part due to changes by software providers that have made it more difficult to obtain consent to participate in panels, steps taken by antivirus providers to remove third-party measurement software despite panelists' previous consent, and operating system updates (including iOS and Android) that limit the ability of third parties to measure device usage.
 At the same time, the difficulty and cost of recruiting new panelists have increased.
-At the same time, the difficulty of recruiting new panelists has increased.
 Although we have taken (and continue to take) steps to mitigate the impact of these changes on our business, there can be no assurance that we will be able to maintain panels of sufficient size and scope to provide the quality of marketing intelligence that our customers demand from our products.
-Although we have taken steps to mitigate the impact of these changes on our business, there can be no assurance that we will be able to maintain panels of sufficient size and scope to provide the quality of marketing intelligence that our customers demand from our products.
 We anticipate that the cost of traditional panel recruitment will continue to increase with the proliferation of proprietary and secure media content delivery platforms, evolving industry practices and regulatory developments, and that the difficulty in collecting these forms of data will continue to grow, which may require significant hardware and software investments, increases to our panel incentive and panel management costs, and evaluation of alternative panel resources.
-We anticipate that the cost of panel recruitment will increase with the proliferation of proprietary and secure media content delivery platforms, evolving industry practices and regulatory developments, and that the difficulty in collecting these forms of data will continue to grow, which may require significant hardware and software investments, as well as increases to our panel incentive and panel management costs.
 To the extent that any additional expenses are not accompanied by increased revenues, our operating margins may be reduced and our financial results could be adversely affected.
 If we are unable to maintain panels of sufficient size and scope, whether through traditional recruitment or alternative sources, we could face negative consequences, including degradation in the quality and competitiveness of our products, failure to receive accreditation or certification from industry associations, loss of customers and damage to our brand.
-If we are unable to maintain panels of sufficient size and scope, we could face negative consequences, including degradation in the quality and competitiveness of our products, failure to receive accreditation from industry associations, loss of customers and damage to our brand.

 14

-recognized based on impressions used, are subject to higher fluctuations in revenue.
+Our customers have no obligation to renew after the expiration of their subscription periods, and we cannot be assured that current subscriptions will be renewed at the same or higher dollar amounts, if at all.
+Furthermore, our custom solutions and newer products, for which revenue is recognized based on customer usage, are subject to higher fluctuations in revenue.
+Furthermore, our newer products, for which revenue is 14Table of Contentsrecognized based on impressions used, are subject to higher fluctuations in revenue.
+Our customer renewal and usage rates may decline or fluctuate due to a number of factors, including customer satisfaction or dissatisfaction with our products, the costs or functionality of our products, the prices or functionality of products offered by our competitors, the health of the advertising marketplace and the industries in which we operate, mergers and acquisitions affecting our customer base (including recent and pending consolidation in the media and entertainment industries), general economic conditions or reductions in our customers' spending levels.
 Our customer renewal rates may decline or fluctuate due to a number of factors, including customer satisfaction or dissatisfaction with our products, the costs or functionality of our products, the prices or functionality of products offered by our competitors, the health of the advertising marketplace and the industries in which we operate, mergers and acquisitions affecting our customer base, general economic conditions or reductions in our customers' spending levels.

 Our growth depends upon our ability to retain existing large customers and add new large customers.
 To the extent we are not successful in doing so, our ability to grow revenue and attain profitability and positive cash flow may be impaired.

 Our success depends in part on our ability to sell our products to large customers and on the renewal of subscriptions and contracts with these customers in subsequent years.
-For the years ended 2024, 2023 and 2022, we derived 34%, 37% and 34%, respectively, of our total revenues from our top 10 customers.
+For the years ended 2025, 2024 and 2023, we derived 34%, 34% and 37%, respectively, of our total revenues from our top 10 customers.
+Uncertain economic conditions, changes in the political or regulatory environment or other factors, such as internal reorganization or changes in customer buying processes or platform usage, or dissatisfaction with our products, may cause certain large customers to terminate or reduce their subscriptions and contracts with us or may increase our costs to retain those customers.
 Uncertain economic conditions, changes in the political or regulatory environment or other factors, such as the failure or consolidation of large customer companies, internal reorganization or changes in customer buying processes, or dissatisfaction with our products, may cause certain large customers to terminate or reduce their subscriptions and contracts with us or may increase our costs to retain those customers.
-Uncertain economic conditions, changes in the regulatory environment or other factors, such as the failure or consolidation of large customer companies, internal reorganization or changes in focus, or dissatisfaction with our products, may cause certain large customers to terminate or reduce their subscriptions and contracts with us.
+The failure or consolidation of large customer companies, including recent and pending consolidation in the media and entertainment industries, could cause further reductions in the affected companies' contracts with us.
 The loss of any one or more of these customers could decrease our revenues and harm our current and future operating results.
 The addition of new large customers or increases in sales to existing large customers may require particularly long implementation periods and other significant upfront costs, which may adversely affect our profitability or divert resources from our other priorities.
 To compete effectively, we have in the past been, and may in the future be, forced to offer significant discounts to maintain existing customers or acquire other large customers.
 As a result, new large customers or increased usage of our products by large customers may cause our profit margins to decline.

 If we are unable to effectively persuade customers to buy our products in substitution for those of an incumbent services provider, our revenue growth may suffer.